FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSUpdate.md

 ![](/uploads/MaruiaDBdelete.png)

-On the command used to delete the records: I used this:
+On the command used to delete the records, I used this:

     delete from cluster where name = 'k8s-cluster-01'